-Compher scores 1st NHL goal, Avalanche beat Red Wings 3-1
+Duchene ends slump as Avalanche beat Red Wings 3-1

 Red Wings: At the Arizona Coyotes on Thursday.

-Avalanche: Begin a two-game road trip this weekend starting in Detroit on Saturday.
+Avalanche: Begin a two-game road trip this weekend, starting in Detroit on Saturday.